-Current and former employees in the United States, and their spouses and dependents, whose personally identifiable information (PII) was potentially compromised in the DecoPac data breach announced in December 2024, may be eligible to submit a claim for up to $4,000 and credit monitoring from a class action settlement.
+Current and former employees in the United States, and their spouses and dependents, whose personally identifiable information the December 2024 DecoPac data breach potentially compromised may be eligible to submit a claim for up to $4,000 plus credit monitoring from a class action settlement.

-DecoPac Inc. has agreed to pay up to $400,000 to settle a class action lawsuit for alleged failures to protect consumer PII, following unauthorized access to sensitive information, including names and Social Security numbers.
-The data breach impacted approximately 2,860 current and former DecoPac employees, and their spouses and dependents
+DecoPac Inc. agreed to pay up to $400,000 to settle a class action lawsuit alleging it failed to protect consumer PII, resulting in unauthorized access to sensitive information, including names and Social Security numbers.
+The data breach impacted approximately 2,860 current and former DecoPac employees, as well as their spouses and dependents.

 Who can file a data breach claim?

-Class members are living individuals in the United States whose PII was potentially compromised in the data incident announced by DecoPac on or around Dec.
-6, 2024.
+Class members are living individuals in the United States whose PII the data incident DecoPac announced on or around Dec.
+6, 2024, potentially compromised.

 How much is the settlement payout?